3rd/image.nvim/README.md

 - `kitty` (default and with Unicode placeholders, both work inside Tmux)
     - **Using Kitty with the default rendering mode is the best right now.**
-    - Works great, is snappy, very few artifacts (on my machine, at least).
+    - Works great, is snappy and has very few artifacts (on my machine, at least).
 - `ueberzug` - backed by [ueberzugpp](https://github.com/jstkdng/ueberzugpp)
-    - It's more general, but a bit slower.
+    - It's more general but a bit slower.
     - Now supports multiple images thanks to [@jstkdng](https://github.com/jstkdng/ueberzugpp/issues/74).
-    - No cropping yet, so images will get out of bounds, or stretched.
+    - No cropping yet, so images will get out of bounds or stretched.
 - `sixels` - not implemented yet

 ### Formats

-Currently only PNG files are supported.
+Currently, only PNG files are supported.

 - PNG

 ### Integrations

-Currently there's a single integration, for Markdown files, which is enabled by default.
+Currently, there's a single integration for Markdown files, which is enabled by default.
 \
 Will add more soon and document them here.